sass/sass-site/source/documentation/syntax.html.md

 ---
 title: Syntax
 introduction: >
   Sass supports two different syntaxes.
-Each one can import the other, so it's up to you and your team which one to choose.
+Each one can load the other, so it's up to you and your team which one to choose.
 ---